trevor-webster/2024Fall-MOCS/docs/M1-odes/getting-started.md

  - [Mike Bostock's Predator and Prey notebook](https://observablehq.com/@mbostock/predator-and-prey)
  - [Mark Maclure's First order, autonomous systems of ODEs notebook](https://observablehq.com/@mcmcclur/first-order-autonomous-systems-of-odes)
  - [Jo Wood's Phase Portraits](https://observablehq.com/@jwolondon/phaseportrait)

+ p.s.
+Do you have more examples?
+Click on 'view Source' in the top right corner of the page, and propose your changes on the Git repository by clicking the ✎ icon.